ItemHunt/ItemHunt/README.md

 <h2 align= "center"> Hello, I'm ItemHunt! </h2>

-Passionate generalist beginner programmer with experience in HTML, CSS, C++, Python Linux, and Bash.
+Well, aside from the name ItemHunt, I also go by the name of LittleTrick sometimes.
+I go with some other name if both ItemHunt and LittleTrick was unavailable.
+Anyways, passionate generalist beginner programmer here with experience in HTML, CSS, C++, Python Linux, and Bash.
 My end goal is to become a cybersecurity expert, everything not related to cybersecurity was studied just for fun and some other purposes.

 <h2 align="center"> About me </h2>